 - 1. Clean your RV as outlined in the cleaning care instructions. - 2.
 Turn off electrical switches and all 12V DC/120V/propane gas appliances. - 3.
 Shut off the propane gas cylinder (LP tank) main valve. - 4.
 Disconnect the 120V AC power. - 5.
 Charge batteries to full capacity.
 Check the battery once a month.
-If the charge is at 80% or less, recharge it. - 6.
-Check tire pressure monthly and keep tires fully inflated. - 7.
-If possible, lift the trailer onto jack stands to relieve pressure on the tires.
+If the charge is at 80% or less, recharge it.

+- 6. Remove the 30A solar controller fuse (located under the passenger seat next to the battery shutoff switch) to prevent the solar controller from draining the battery. - 7.
+Check tire pressure monthly and keep tires fully inflated. - 8.
+If possible, lift the trailer onto jack stands to relieve pressure on tires.